kompeet/movie-posters-ms4/README.md

 - There was a bug in my code where if the user typed in the quantity they could add as many as they like which is shown in the screenshot below.
 I fixed this issue by changing the quantity to a range between 1 and 999.
 This means that the user can physically type in anything from 1 to 999 when they update it in the cart.
 But if they type in 1000 or above then the item will be removed from the cart.
 This will also shop the site from crashing as they can only have a certain amount in the quantity.

-- There is still an isteresting bug in the shopping bag only on large resolution quantity goes below 0 and above 5.
+- There is still an isteresting bug.
+If to put a product into the shopping bag only on large resolution quantity goes below 0 and above 5.
 On smaller(mobile) resolution this issue does not exist anymore, quantity pushed between 1 and 5.
 JS was checked.
-It looks like if it came from css.
+It looks as if it came from css.
+It took me a while to try to solve this, and asked tutor support.
+They did not know either.

 ## Development & Deployment